johnsonjh/dps8m-proxy/README.md

-Although this project was originally developed to meet the needs of the **BAN.AI Public Access Multics** system and the [DPS8M Simulator](https://dps8m.gitlab.io) projects, it may be useful to anyone who wants to provide modern SSH access to legacy systems.
+Although this project was originally developed to meet the needs of the **BAN.AI Public Access Multics** system and the [DPS8M Simulator](https://dps8m.gitlab.io) projects, it may be useful to anyone who wants to provide SSH access to legacy systems.

 ## Features

 * ✅ **SSH**⟷**TELNET** gateway
 * ✅ Full IPv6 support
 * ✅ Access control whitelist/blacklist (by IP address or CIDR block)
-* ✅ Session monitoring and logging (by date/time and host)
+* ✅ Independent console and session logging (by date/time and host)
 * ✅ Automatic logfile compression (gzip, xz, zstandard)
 * ✅ Banners for accepted, denied, and blocked connections (per target)
 * ✅ Session connection monitoring and idle time tracking (with optional timeouts)